Accessible Learning Labs — Knowledge Resource

 Shorter-term outcomes — within the engagement

-Power dynamics become visible and workable
+Power dynamics become visible

 Shared language develops

-Genuine participation is redistributed
+Participation is redistributed

 Longer-term outcomes — across cycles and sustained commitment

-Inclusion becomes a design question, not a compliance question
+Inclusion becomes a design question

-Structural supports outlast individual facilitators
+Structural supports outlast individuals

-What shapes a facilitation and capacity building engagement
+What shapes an engagement

 No two engagements look the same.
 The decisions an organization makes about scope, entry point, and who is at the table determine what kind of work is possible and what it can realistically produce.